Let’s Connect:

 • Mechanical Strength and Durability

 The enclosure material should have sufficient mechanical strength and durability to withstand the operational requirements of the application.
 It should be able to handle frequent opening and closing cycles without wear or premature failure.
 In addition, factors such as vibration, shock and external forces should be considered when selecting a robust enclosure material.
-Steel alloys and materials with high tensile strength are usually selected because of their excellent mechanical properties.
+Steel alloys and materials with high tensile strength are usually chosen because of their excellent mechanical properties.

 • Environmental factors